Overview: Active geo-replication and auto-failover groups

 Programmatically managing failover groups and active geo-replication

-As discussed previously, auto-failover groups (in-preview) and active geo-replication can also be managed programmatically using Azure PowerShell and the REST API.
+As discussed previously, auto-failover groups and active geo-replication can also be managed programmatically using Azure PowerShell and the REST API.
 The following tables describe the set of commands available.

 Azure Resource Manager API and role-based security: Active geo-replication includes a set of Azure Resource Manager APIs for management, including the Azure SQL Database REST API and Azure PowerShell cmdlets.
 These APIs require the use of resource groups and support role-based security (RBAC).
 For more information on how to implement access roles, see Azure Role-Based Access Control.